spryker/spryker-docs/docs/scos/dev/front-end-development/202212.0/oryx/oryx-feature-sets.md

 ## Static Experience Data

-Feature sets also contain (static) experience data.
-Experience data includes the structure and layout of the components of the application.
+Feature sets contain static experience data.
+Experience data includes the structure and layout of the components of an application.
 Feature sets provide all the static pages data that is required for the application experiences.
-The `b2cFeatures` feature set, for example, comes with the following static data:
+For example, the `b2cFeatures` feature set comes with the following static data:

-- home page
+- Home page
-- search page
+- Search page
-- category page
+- Category page
-- product detail page
+- Product Details page
-- cart page
+- Cart page
-- checkout page
+- Checkout page
-- login page
+- Login page

-Other application feature sets will introduce their own pages or might reuse some of those pages.
+Application feature sets reuse each other's pages and introduce their own.

 Static experience data is provided using the `ExperienceStaticData` injection token.
 Although feature sets provide standard experience data, you can provide your own using the same mechanism: